Python Program to Find the Factorial of a Number

 Factorial of a Number using IF…else Statement

-In previous python code, the check for negative numbers was not applied, making the factorial function incomplete and prone to deliver an error message if negative numbers are put as an input.
+In the previous Python code, the check for negative numbers was not applied, making the factorial function incomplete and prone to deliver an error message if negative numbers are given as an input.

-In the given code, the loop begins with one, and then it multiplies by each number that precedes the actual number whose factorial is to be determined, and the function also checks for negative numbers.
+In the given code, the loop begins with one and multiplies by each preceding number, and the function also validates the input for negative numbers.

 Python code: